 In the boy's restroom at the high school, there is graffiti on a stall that reads: LISA + JOYCE ARE SLUTS, an in-joke referring to star Joyce Hyser and director Lisa Gottlieb.
 See more

 In scenes where the setting is the cafeteria, there is a white banner in the background that reads "Seniors '85".
 Later, when Rick is trying to find a prom date but is repeatedly turned down, he says "How about any night in the year 1987?"
 This is because he is being sarcastic while attempting to illustrate the young lady will never be available to go out on a date with him.
 See more

-Produced by Paul Shaffer
+Produced by Brian O'Neal

-Performed by Ronnie Spector See more
+Performed by Greg French See more